awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-console-game-player-sessions-metrics.md

-# View Data on Game and Player Sessions<a name="gamelift-console-game-player-sessions-metrics"></a>
+# View data on game and player sessions<a name="gamelift-console-game-player-sessions-metrics"></a>

 You can view information about the games running on a fleet and as well as individual players\.
-For more information about game sessions and player sessions, see [How Players Connect to Games](game-sessions-intro.md)\.
+For more information about game sessions and player sessions, see [How players connect to games](game-sessions-intro.md)\.

 **To view game session data**